 Students who choose the option of studying abroad under the auspices of other accredited programs must meet the study abroad criteria specified above and should also follow the guidelines as provided on the Study Abroad: Non-Monmouth Program form available from e-FORMS.
 The e-FORM will be electronically routed for approvals, with an e-mail confirmation when all approvals have been obtained.
 The final e-mail approval will include a copy of the approved form so the student can provide a copy to the host institution.
 Written approval from the Registrar MUST be received prior to commencing study abroad.

 Students planning to attend a foreign institution must do so utilizing the services of an American college or university.
 Students are required to have the host school send an official transcript to the Office of the Registrar.
-Students considering this opportunity should consult with Ms. Karen Mahoney in the Office of the Registrar, Wilson Hall, Room 208, or call 732-263-5246.
+Students considering this opportunity should consult with the Office of the Registrar, Wilson Hall, Room 208, or call 732-263-5246.